Academic & Career Development Center (ACDC)

 The mission of the Academic & Career Development Center is to facilitate academic success and career development through:

-- Academic advising for undeclared students
+- Academic advising for undeclared students who have completed less than 36 credit hours

 - Career advising for all UNO students and alumni